North England Inward Investment Agency: Inward Investment and North England

-Foreign firms continue to see the UK as an attractive place for business expansion or business relocation; it is the number one gateway to Europe giving easy access to the 27 member states of the European Union, the world's largest single market, with its population of nearly 500 million.
-The UK government recently reported that the United States remains the primary source for inward investment in the United Kingdom, accounting for 50 percent of all projects, followed by Germany, Canada, Japan, and France.
-According to UK Trade and Investment, (UKTI), more than 1,200 overseas companies chose to invest in the UK in 2007, making it the best year ever for inward investment.
-More than 45,000 new jobs were created last year by companies launching in the UK or expanding existing operations while 58,000 jobs were safeguarded, with US firms accounting for 30% of all new investments during the year.
+Foreign firms had seen the UK as an attractive place for business expansion or business relocation; it was the number one gateway to Europe giving easy access to the then other 27 member states of the European Union, the world's largest single market, with its then population of nearly 500 million.
+The UK government reported that the United States was the primary source for inward investment in the United Kingdom, accounting for 50 percent of all projects, followed by Germany, Canada, Japan, and France.
+According to UK Trade and Investment, (UKTI), more than 1,200 overseas companies had chosen to invest in the UK in 2007, making it the best year ever for inward investment.
+More than 45,000 new jobs were created in 2008 by companies launching in the UK or expanding existing operations while 58,000 jobs were safeguarded, with US firms accounting for 30% of all new investments during the year.